 Home of the first Starbucks, a renowned university, the exceptional Pike Market, the largest gay pride festival in the country, and a flourishing food and coffee culture the city has a lot to be proud of and loves to share it.
 Humbly, of course, because the laid-back vibes here are second to none!

-Where to stay in Seattle For First Time Travellers - Contents
+Where to stay in Seattle [2020 Guide For First Time Visitors] - Contents

 Where to stay in Seattle

 Seattle is easy to get around and benefits from free public transport in central areas making it extremely convenient for visitors.
 A vibrant city with enough to keep a visitor busy for weeks and it’s known as the Emerald City for good reason.

 A collection of neighbourhoods, no two areas offer the same experience so it’s best to base yourself somewhere fairly central and make your way around as many as possible.
 It’s a big place, with accommodation options for every kind of traveller, so check out or neighbourhood guide and find the best place for you.

 Downtown - Central area with world-class theatre and arts